mantidproject/mantid/docs/source/workbench/index.rst

     * :ref:`WorkbenchWhatIsNew` Lists the new features in Workbench as opposed to MantidPlot.

 **Workbench Features**
+    * :ref:`WorkbenchMainWindowMenu` The new simplified menus in Workbench.
     * :ref:`WorkbenchWorkspaceToolbox` The area in which all workspaces currently loaded into Workbench can be accessed and edited from.
     * :ref:`WorkbenchAlgorithmToolbox` Here is all of the Algorithms availible to users to run on workspaces loaded into